xuleidawang/CS263Project/README.md

     }()  // Note the parentheses - must call the function.
 }
 ```
+Goroutines run inthe same address space, so access to shared memory must be synchronized.
+The sync package provides useful primitives.

 In Go, function literals are closures: the implementation makes sure the variables referred to by the function survive as long as they are active.
 These examples aren't too practical because the functions have no way of signaling completion.
 For that, we need channels.